← Back to Documentation

 • Worst-case terminal value: 5th percentile portfolio balance at plan end.

-• Spending variability: coefficient of variation of annual spending (shown for the guardrails rule only).
+• Spending variability: coefficient of variation of annual spending (shown for dynamic spending rules).

 • Failure analysis: table of historical cohorts that failed, showing which start years led to depletion and how many years the portfolio lasted.